Avaya Holdings Corp. (AVYA) with a beta value of 1.40 appears to be a promising investment opportunity.

 Technical Analysis of Avaya Holdings Corp.
 (AVYA)

-Compared to the last year’s volume of 4.49 million, its volume of 19.83 million showed improvement in the last five days.
-As of the previous 9 days, the stock’s Stochastic %D was 13.76%.
-Additionally, its Average True Range was 0.22.
+Looking closely at Avaya Holdings Corp.
+(NYSE: AVYA), its last 5-days average volume was 9.2 million, which is a jump from its year-to-date volume of 4.6 million.
+As of the previous 9 days, the stock’s Stochastic %D was 12.84%.
+Additionally, its Average True Range was 0.18.

 Avaya Holdings Corp.
 (NYSE: AVYA) Key Stats